atorus-research/advanced_shiny/README.md

 Exercise 1 (5 mins):

 - Use the function `usethis::use_github_action()` to create a "check-release" YAML workflow file.
-- At some point in the YAML file, add a step that runs the R code: `print("This training session is so much fun!")`
+- At some point in the YAML file, add a step that runs the R code: `Sys.getenv()` to see what the GitHub Actions system environment looks like.

 ### Solutions